3D printing offers new opportunities to build musical instruments. Here are the most beautiful 3D printed instruments.

 Can I print it myself?
 No. Saxophones have a lot of moving parts within the valves, which makes it a difficult instrument to reproduce.
 And the air leakages can sound pretty annoying.

 Where can I get it?
 Nowhere, as it’s not manufactured.
-But there’s an interesting article on Cubify about it.
+But there’s an interesting video on YouTube.

 What instrument is it?
 It’s a vietnamese mouth harp, also known as Dan Moi.